 Recreational Therapy: Are You Doing Your Part In Home Accessibility?
 (B1) Ossabaw Room

 In an instant, anyone may suffer a disabling condition that requires them to change their home environment for accessibility for many things that will impact their functioning in daily living.
 Are you covering these issues with your patient/client?
-Are you knowledgeable in providing advice to a person with a new disability offering the right information at a reasonable cost to make their home accessible for living?
+Are you knowledgeable in providing advice to a person with a new disability, offering the right information at a reasonable cost to make their home accessible for living?
 Are you in the conversation with peers in the rehab team as to providing input in this realm of treatment?
 This session will address why the recreational therapist is a key member of home assessment and what are considerations to take into account for providing advice for accessibility.
 Learning Objectives: Participants will be able to: 1) Provide the rationale for the recreational therapist to provide education on accessibility issues within the community setting, 2) Differentiate between what is necessary and unnecessary home modifications to make an environment conducive to living for someone with a mobility impairment, 3) Define the concept of the footprint of a wheelchair and its impact on modifications to a home for access.

 Al Kaye, MS, CTRS, CBIS, Fort Sanders Regional Medical Center – Patricia Neal Rehabilitation Center